 Looking back just 10 years ago, much of the information on personal luxury goods was consumed through the pages of high-end magazines like Vogue and Robb Report.
-Luxury shopping was first and foremost experienced by visiting a high-end boutique or department stores.
-Today, however, digital serves as one the top avenues to explore both luxury trends and high-end brands.
+Luxury shopping was first and foremost experienced by visiting a high-end boutique or department store.
+Today, however, digital serves as one of the top avenues to explore both luxury trends and high-end brands.
 Online shopping is also becoming an increasingly important sales channel for luxury brands.

-In Asia, the rise of the new luxury consumers, especially from China, has coincided with the rise of e-commerce and social media.
+In Asia, the rise of new luxury consumers, especially from China, has coincided with the rise of e-commerce and social media.
 The profile of the Asian luxury consumers is also evolving as younger affluent generations — the Millennials and Generation Z shoppers — are now making up 30 percent of all luxury spending and driving 85 percent of global luxury sales growth.

 A recent study by Agility Research found that most luxury consumers in Asia are indeed digitally fluent and heavily influenced by what they see online.

-The study covers close to 3,000 affluent respondents in China, Hong Kong, Singapore, Japan, South Korea, Malaysia, Thailand, and Australia, and aims at understanding the purchase behaviour and preferred sources of information for luxury consumers in Asia.
+The study covers close to 3,000 affluent respondents in China, Hong Kong, Singapore, Japan, South Korea, Malaysia, Thailand, and Australia, and aims at understanding the purchase behavior and preferred sources of information for luxury consumers in Asia.